ValdiviaDev/RTS-balancing-research/docs/README.md

 This method is the base of balancing a game with intransitive mechanics, but RTS video games have more depth than just costs and what I've called “additional damage index”, that isn’t a real parameter that this type of games have.
 Aside from the unit cost, the most tangible variables of a unit to take in account are its life points or health points (HP), and the amount of damage it does, in other words, how strong this unit is.

 One of the methods to calculate the payoff table taking these two parameters in account, (HP and damage) is to take the damage per second (DPS) that every unit would do to another unit and not the damage it would be done by the unit taking in account this unit alone.
-To put an example, a ground melee unit may do 40 units of dps to another ground unit, but 0 to an aerial unit.
+To put an example, a ground melee unit may do 40 units of DPS to another ground unit, but 0 to an aerial unit.
 In this case we could have this three types of dps:

-* Heavy dps: against ground melee units
+* Heavy DPS: against ground melee units
-* Light dps: against ground long range attack units
+* Light DPS: against ground long range attack units
-* Aerial dps: against aerial units
+* Aerial DPS: against aerial units

-The “additional damage index” that I talked about earlier can be calculated by dividing the adient dps with the contrary unit’s hp.
+The “additional damage index” that I talked about earlier can be calculated by dividing the adient DPS with the contrary unit’s hp.
 If we call our unit "A", and the rival's unit "B", these would be the formula for calculating this index:

 **addit. dmg index = A dps / B hp && addit. dmg index = A dps / B hp**